Prasham2181/Prasham2181/README.md

 ## 👨‍💻 About Me

 I'm a passionate Computer Vision and Deep Learning enthusiast with a strong foundation in Python and various ML frameworks.
 I love exploring innovative technologies in robotics and computer vision that have the potential to shape mankind's future.
-I'm continuously working on projects like camera calibration, object detection, and image processing to push the boundaries of what's possible.
+Currently, I'm working on projects involving camera calibration, object detection, and image processing.

 ## 🛠️ Technologies & Tools